multitudes/oldmultitudes.github.io/_posts/2019-01-17-Regular Expressions Primer.markdown

 ---
 <div class="message">
 Many people use different names to refer to Regular Expressions, such as Regexp, Regex, ASCII puke(!).
-They are 'A way to expres a set of strings'. </div>

-Regular Expressions are one of the most powerful way of using programming languages They can be used to 'scrub' website to extract links, informations, titles..
+Regular Expressions are one of the most powerful way of using programming languages and I will give here a brief introduction </div>
+Regex are a way to expres a set of strings.
+They can be used to 'scrub' website to extract links, informations, titles..
 They are just simply a series of codes that you use to define exactly what text you are looking for.
 And text can be numbers letters punctuation etc.

-This code is used to match patterns. ets see an example.
-I want to find all numbers of one to five digit long followed by a space and the words "Hello World".
+This code is used to match patterns. lets see an example.
+I want to find all numbers, one to five digit long followed by a space and the words "Hello World".
 Example of the string:

 12345 Hello World.

-The syntax is for the numbers, I read loud, the slash is delimiting the start of a regular expression.
+We get the following syntax.
+The slash is delimiting the start of a regular expression.

+`\d{1,5}`

 So this means: A digit between 1 to 5 digits in length, whenever you use these curly brackets, you are saying that you expect between n to m digits

-`\d{1,5}`

 Then this is followed by a space.
 The Regular expression for a space is